alanmaizon/glowing-five/PLANNING.md

 3. **Add More Categories**: Extend the question pool by adding more categories and corresponding CSV files.
 4. **Implement User Authentication**: Add optional user authentication to keep track of scores across sessions.
 5. **Optimize Performance**: Refactor and optimize the code to handle larger datasets efficiently.

----

-### Conclusion

-The planning and analysis sheet provides an organized overview of the project's functionalities, testing status, and debugging efforts.
-It serves as a guide to complete remaining tasks and ensure a robust, user-friendly application.